lrfinotti/cybr201_book/01-WhatIsCrypto.md

 analyze_bigram(part_dec)
 ```

-The frequency as a letter looks good, but and "es" appears among bigrams, although st" does not.
+The frequency as a letter looks good, but and "es" appears among bigrams, although "st" does not.

 Also note that from frequency and from "on" being a frequent bigram, there is a good change that "Z" is "o".